Kelloholm: History

 Kelloholm gets its name from the Kello Water and the village began to appear in the early 20th century.

 Governance

 Kelloholm is part of the Dumfriesshire, Clydesdale and Tweeddale (UK Parliament constituency) and is represented by the Conservative Party MP David Mundell.

 Transport

 The A76 road runs through the area.
-Kelloholm is served by bus routes 221 and 246.

-The area is served by Kirkconnel railway station on the Glasgow South Western Line.
+Kelloholm is served by bus routes 221 and 246 and by Kirkconnel railway station on the Glasgow South Western Line.